 There are a lot of breathing techniques with which you should experiment and see what works for you, but as a general rule of thumb, you will have to use diaphragmatic breathing, no matter what kind of breathing technique you are using.
 If you want to know how breathing impacts the quality of your voice, then check out my recent article Why is breathing important in singing? ( Top 6 Reasons ).

 The tessitura is where in your vocal range you sing the most comfortably and with more power, basically, it is your sweet spot where you can sing in your range.
 A lot of people overly complicate what you should do to find your tessitura, the truth is that you already know what your tessitura is but you have not realized it.
-As a singer you probably have a couple of songs which you love to sing, odds are that singing these songs come naturally to you and you can sing them with plenty of power, that is it, that type is your tessitura.
+As a singer you probably have a couple of songs that you love to sing, odds are that singing these songs comes naturally to you and you can sing them with plenty of power, that is it, that type is your tessitura.

 Generally speaking, your talking voice is using your chest voice, while you are singing your chest voice will produce the lower notes.
 On the other hand, your head voice is mainly used for singing higher notes, and your falsetto voice is one step above your head voice.
-There is a fairly subtle difference between head voice and falsetto, some vocal teachers claim that only male singer can have a falsetto voice although this is not true if you want to know the difference between the two then check out my recent article Falsetto vs head voice ( Top 5 Differences ).
+There is a fairly subtle difference between head voice and falsetto, some vocal teachers claim that only male singers can have a falsetto voice although this is not true if you want to know the difference between the two then check out my recent article Falsetto vs head voice ( Top 5 Differences ).

 Every singer is different, some are natural with their head voice, and others with singing with their chest voice.
 Most singers who have difficulty singing high notes do not know how to correctly use their head voice and they often try to sing the higher notes with their chest voice, which sounds as bad as you can imagine.
-One of the easiest ways to know with which voice type you are more comfortable singing is to sing different songs, and you will notice one common thing between your favorite songs, either that they have a lot of high notes or they have almost no high notes.
+One of the easiest ways to know with which voice type you are more comfortable singing is to sing different songs, and you will notice one common thing between your favorite songs, either they have a lot of high notes or they have almost no high notes.

 If the favorite songs which you sing have a lot of high notes then you are most comfortable using your head voice, falsetto voice, or even your mixed voice.
 On the other hand, if the favorite songs which you sing have fairly few high notes then odds are that you prefer using your chest voice.